niconm89/Curriculum_Vitae/README.md

 I have a BSc. in Bioinformatics and a Ph.D. in Evolutionary Biology.
 I am passionate about next generation sequencing technologies, omic sciences and programming to answer biological and ecological questions.
 I currently hold a postdoctoral position at [IEGEBA](https://www.ege.fcen.uba.ar/institucional/iegeba/) and [FuEDEI](https://fuedei.org/).
 In this project I apply comparative genomic methodologies to investigate ecological speciation in cactophilic moths of the genus Cactoblastis.

-### **Aptitudes and abilities**

- - Empathic and sensitive
- - Sociable and Communicative
- - Flexible (versatility)
- - Tenacious, determined and dedicated
- - Pro-active
- - Team player and self-sufficient
- - Eagerness to learn and face new challenges

  ## **Languages**
  + Spanish as a native language.
  + English in upper-intermediate level (B2).